 The class started with some chanting and then we began.
 What I remember was this one posture called yoga mudra.
 We are sitting on our heels, (on the hard floor), behind our back our hands are locked together.
 Then we bend down with our forehead on the ground and stretch the arms up and over the head.
 While holding this position, we were instructed to do breath of fire.
 A rapid breath from deep in the belly.
 During those three minutes I clearly remember having the thought, ‘I hate this posture.’
 I also had the thought, ‘I love this posture.’
 I had these two thoughts at the same time.
 I marveled at the idea that these two opposite feelings could exist while doing one posture.
 I was hooked.
 In that moment I decided to learn more about this strange form of yoga called Kundalini Yoga.

 Soon after I decided to move into the ashram.
-I gave up a penthouse apartment (a small one bedroom in a questionable neighborhood) to sleep on the floor with two other men, one who’s day job was working in his father’s fish store, and therefore always smelled like fish.
+I gave up a penthouse apartment (a small one-bedroom in a questionable neighborhood) to sleep on the floor with two other men, one whose day job was working in his father’s fish store, and therefore always smelled like fish.
 It was a strange and wonderful time.

-Now something else it needed in the world.
+Now something else is needed in the world.
 We need to create communities where we truly learn to live for each other.